Saturday, 16 November 2024

 5. Loyalty shock

 – With products in short supply, the increase of new entrants can potentially sway loyal customers buying behaviours.
-Particularly in Asia and the US, consumers now prioritise convenience in terms of distance, availability, user-friendliness as well as safety measures.
+Particularly in Asia and the US, consumers now prioritise convenience in terms of distance, availability, user-friendliness as well as measures.

 In addition to the five trends, the consulting and strategy firm conducted surveys across various regions and the following infographics provide a quick summary of key consumer attitudes in APAC at the time of the coronavirus pandemic.